WILLAM DELBERT GANN

 W.D.
 Gann's successful predictions were not lucky guesses; they were the product of a coherent trading philosophy that he preached throughout his life.
 His forecasting feats aligned closely with the principles he espoused in his writings and trading courses:

-Accordingly, he spent a decade researching market history and refining his methods before claiming consistent profits
+Accordingly, he spent a decade researching market history and refining his methods before claiming consistent profits.

-This principle of rigorous preparation manifested in his forecasts – for instance, his ability to call the 1929 top was rooted in studying past boom-bust cycles (he scoured decades of data by hand)
+This principle of rigorous preparation manifested in his forecasts – for instance, his ability to call the 1929 top was rooted in studying past boom-bust cycles (he scoured decades of data by hand).

 Gann's approach was essentially academic in the sense that he combed through archives and records to derive theories, much like a scientist testing a hypothesis.
 His success stories reinforced his mantra that deep research and respect for market history are crucial for trading.